Protect your injury case. Refrain from using social media.

 - Do not hide, remove or in any way destroy any online postings that were made by or about you until your case has been disposed.

-The law firm of WARD & WARD has over eighty-five years of combined legal experience with personal injury and wrongful death claims.
+Ward & Ward Law Firm has over eighty-five years of combined legal experience with personal injury and wrongful death claims.
 Our firm receives no legal fees or expenses unless we collect damages on your behalf.
 Call Charlie Ward today for a free evaluation of your claim.
 Charlie Ward (317) 639-9501 https://wardlawfirm.com